SkalaSkalolaz/editor/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License — see the [LICENSE](LICENSE) file for details.

 ## Notes

 *   The code contains comments in Russian.
-*   LLM interaction is handled via the external `cogitor` command.
-If unavailable, it can be replaced with `tgpt` (see comments in `llmQuery` function).
+*   The LLM interaction uses an external command `tgpt` (install via `brew install tgpt`) https://github.com/aandrew-me/tgpt.
+If unavailable, it can be replaced with another as noted in the `llmQuery` function comments.
-*   The editor window size is fixed (115x34), specified in the code (`contentWidth`, `contentHeight`).
+*   The editor window size is fixed (115x34), defined in the code (`contentWidth`, `contentHeight`).
-*   The program code check was performed on macOS 15.6.
+*   The code has been tested on macOS 15.6.

-## Contact information
+## Contact Information

-If you have any questions or suggestions, please contact us at: [skala.skalolaz.1970@gmail.com].
+For questions or suggestions, contact: [skala.skalolaz.1970@gmail.com]

-Look [CREDITS.md](CREDITS.md) — thanks and information about dependencies.
+See also [CREDITS.md](CREDITS.md) — acknowledgments and information on dependencies.